UYousafzai/globalutil/README.md

 - 🕒 **Recent File Finder**: Locate recently modified or created files
 - 🏷️ **Batch File Renaming**: Rename multiple files based on patterns
 - 🔧 **Extensible Design**: Built with future expansion in mind
+- 📁 **Code Documentation**: Generate documentation for your code files
+- 📖 **File Reading**: Efficiently read files with specific extensions
+- 🔍 **Extension Finding**: Identify coding and configuration file extensions in a directory

 ## 🎯 Vision

-`globalutil` could become the Swiss Army knife of ML related utility tools. currently supporting wide range of file and directory operations!
+`globalutil` aims to become the Swiss Army knife of ML-related utility tools, supporting a wide range of file and directory operations!

 ## 🚀 Quick Start